Health Benefits of Sardines on Keto

 Sardines are a keto-friendly superfood.
 They’re carb-free and rich in heart-healthy omega-3 fats, vitamin D, vitamin B12, calcium, and zinc.

-Fresh or canned sardines in olive oil or water are approved on our Keto Food List.
-Avoid sardines in soybean oil.
+Both fresh and canned sardines packed in olive oil or water are keto-approved—just be sure to avoid those packed in soybean oil.

 FAQ